klebgenomics/Kleborate/README.md

 Note that running Kaptive will significantly increase the runtime of Kleborate, but provide much more detailed information about the K and/or O loci and their genes.

+If Kaptive is switched on the Kleborate report will include a column to indicate the Kaptive confidence match for the reported best-matching K or O locus (see [here](https://github.com/katholt/Kaptive/blob/master/README.md#output-files) for a description of the logic).
+We recommend reporting only K and O loci with a confidence level of "Good" or better.
+Calls with confidence level "Low" or "None" should be considered carefully as they may result from assembly problems (fragmentation) or novel variation in the K/O locus.
+If you think you have found a novel K or O locus and would like us to add it to the Kaptive database please get in touch.

 ## Example output

 ### Test commands

-Run these commands test out Kleborate using some of the test data provided in the /test directory of this repository:
+Run these commands to test out Kleborate using some of the test data provided in the /test directory of this repository:

 ```
 # 1) basic genotyping (no resistance typing; K serotype prediction using wzi allele only)